stevemk14ebr/DaMenu/README.md

   * Internal virtual method callbacks for class to class events
   * std::function callbacks allow user to subscribe to class events
   * each class has std::function driven callbacks specific to that class
+  * events use familiar += operator as subscription method

 Currently Supported Elements:
 * Moveable Window